The restaurant service charge isn’t going anywhere

 The confusion often begins with the word “service,” which leads some diners to associate the charge with the quality of their experience.

-“Even if the service was bad, we have to pay the service charge,” said Shaniah Alexander, a flight attendant who lives in Romulus, Michigan.
+“Even if the service was bad, we have to pay the service charge,” said Shaniah Alexander, a flight attendant who lives in Romulus, Mich.
 She questioned why it isn’t included in the pricing of dishes.

 Many restaurant owners view the service charge with ambivalence, as a necessary but imperfect fix for an industry that looks increasingly unsustainable.